 Oil for frying

 *Snake beans can be found at all Asian grocers.
-If you have difficulty, you can use green beans instead.
+If you have difficulty finding them, you can use green beans instead.

 3 fresh red chillies, deseeded and roughly chopped